yatso/github-followers/README.md

 # Problem
 A user should have an easy way to find followers of other GitHub users by searching for their GitHub username.

-Project required features:
+Project requirements/feature requests:
 1. User can search by target GitHub username.
 2. User should see the target user's GitHub handle in search results.
 3. User should see the target user's GitHub follower count in search results.
 4. User should see the target user's list of followers' avatars in search results.
 5. User should see only a portion of the target user's list of followers' avatars with a load more button.

-The time constraint for this project/coding challenge was five business days.
+The time constraint for this coding challenge was **five business days.**

 Coding challenge guidelines
 https://github.com/newshipt/web-coding-challenge